Supervisor, 2nd District

-Todd is a Marin native and has worked 29 years in the fire service, including 19 years as a wildland and municipal firefighter with Marin County Fire Department.
-He studied Forestry and Wildfire Management at the University of Montana and earned a Bachelor’s degree in Environmental Studies and Urban Planning from Sonoma State University.
-He is currently the Wildfire and Hazard Mitigation Specialist for Central Marin Fire Department, and has worked as a fire inspector, an urban forester specializing in community wildfire protection, and served as Executive Director of Fire Safe San Mateo County, the nation’s first Fire Safe Council, and Executive Coordinator of Fire Safe Marin from 2013-2020.
-Todd is an NFPA Certified Wildfire Mitigation Specialist and lives in West Marin with his wife and two children.
+Todd is a Marin native and has worked 32 years in the fire service.
+He studied Forestry and Wildfire Management at the University of Montana and Environmental Studies and Urban Planning at Sonoma State University.
+He is currently a Battalion Chief and Wildfire and Hazard Mitigation Specialist for Central Marin Fire Department and has worked as a fire inspector, and an urban forester specializing in community wildfire protection.
+Todd served as Executive Director of Fire Safe San Mateo County, and Executive Coordinator of Fire Safe Marin from 2013-2020.
+Todd is an NFPA Certified Wildfire Mitigation Specialist and lives in West Marin.

 Fire Chief, Retired

 Ross Valley Fire Department (2020)